-- A food business operating in premises registered (1) under the repealed Act at the commencement of this Act may continue to operate until the registration of the premises under the repealed Act expires. - A notice served under section 36 of the repealed (2) Act and in force immediately before the commencement of this Act is taken to be an improvement notice served under section 59 of this Act. - (3) A notice under section 37 of the repealed Act force immediately before and commencement of this Act is taken to be a prohibition order served under section 62 of this Act. - A laboratory authorised under section 43 of the (4) immediately repealed Act before the commencement of this Act is taken to be approved under section 78 of this Act. - An application made in accordance with section (5) 55 of the repealed Act but not finally determined under repealed Act before the the commencement of this Act is to be dealt with as application if it were an made under section 87(2) of this Act.
+(1) A food business operating in premises registered under the repealed Act at the commencement of this Act may continue to operate until the registration of the premises under the repealed Act expires.

+- (2) A notice served under section 36 of the repealed Act and in force immediately before the commencement of this Act is taken to be an improvement notice served under section 59 of this Act. - (3) A notice under section 37 of the repealed Act and in force immediately before the commencement of this Act is taken to be a prohibition order served under section 62 of this Act. - (4) A laboratory authorised under section 43 of the repealed Act immediately before the commencement of this Act is taken to be approved under section 78 of this Act. - (5) An application made in accordance with section 55 of the repealed Act but not finally determined under the repealed Act before the commencement of this Act is to be dealt with as if were application it an made under section 87(2) of this Act.